-Home to miles upon miles of breathtaking Sierra Nevada wilderness, hiking and exploring trails on foot is one of the best ways to access the untouched beauty of North Lake Tahoe.
-North Lake Tahoe hiking will bring you up into the blue sky at 10,000 feet or down to the shore along Emerald Bay.
+Lake Tahoe is home to miles upon miles of breathtaking Sierra Nevada wilderness.
+Hiking and exploring trails on foot is one of the best ways to access the untouched beauty of the area.
+North Lake Tahoe hiking will bring you up into the blue sky at 10,000 feet or down to the shore on amazing beaches or bike trails around 6,200 feet.
 Spend a day in the sun meandering along the Five Lakes trail or follow the path to the captivating spray of Shirley Canyon waterfalls.
 Every turn has options for taking in secluded forests and Sierra wildlife, from the outskirts of Tahoe City to the peaks of the Tahoe Rim Trail.
+Don’t forget your hiking shoes and get out on our thousands of acres of Lake Tahoe trails.

 Learn about the Lake Tahoe area flora and fauna, history and more by paying a visit to one of these fun educational spots.